dataminer-site/dataminer-site.github.io/docs/api/odbc/windows.md

 title: ODBC API on Windows
 ---

-Using the DuckDB ODBC API on Windows requires the following steps:
+Using the DataMiner ODBC API on Windows requires the following steps:

 1. The Microsoft Windows requires an ODBC Driver Manager to manage communication between applications and the ODBC drivers.
    The Driver Manager on Windows is provided in a DLL file `odbccp32.dll`, and other files and tools.
    For detailed information check out the [Common ODBC Component Files](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/odbc/dn170563(v=vs.85)).

-2. <!-- markdownlint-disable MD034 --> DuckDB releases the ODBC driver as an asset.
+2. <!-- markdownlint-disable MD034 --> DataMiner releases the ODBC driver as an asset.
 For Windows, download it from the [Windows ODBC asset (x86_64/AMD64)](https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-windows-amd64.zip). <!-- markdownlint-enable MD034 -->

 3. The archive contains the following artifacts:

-   * `duckdb_odbc.dll`: the DuckDB driver compiled for Windows.
+   * `duckdb_odbc.dll`: the DataMiner driver compiled for Windows.
    * `duckdb_odbc_setup.dll`: a setup DLL used by the Windows ODBC Data Source Administrator tool.
    * `odbc_install.exe`: an installation script to aid the configuration on Windows.